Light therapy: Sleep disorder in Alzheimer's disease

-Neonatal jaundice (Postnatal Jaundice)
+Neonatal jaundice (postnatal jaundice)

 Light therapy is used to treat cases of neonatal jaundice.
 Bilirubin, a yellow pigment normally formed in the liver during the breakdown of old red blood cells, cannot always be effectively cleared by a neonate's liver causing neonatal jaundice.
 Accumulation of excess bilirubin can cause central nervous system damage, and so this buildup of bilirubin must be treated.
 Phototherapy uses the energy from light to isomerize the bilirubin and consequently transform it into compounds that the newborn can excrete via urine and stools.
 Bilirubin is most successful absorbing light in the blue region of the visible light spectrum, which falls between 460 and 490 nm.
 Therefore, light therapy technologies that utilize these blue wavelengths are the most successful at isomerizing bilirubin.

 Techniques

 Photodynamic therapy

-Photodynamic therapy is a form of phototherapy using nontoxic light-sensitive compounds that are exposed selectively to light, whereupon they become toxic to targeted malignant and other diseased cells.
+Photodynamic therapy (PDT) is a form of phototherapy using nontoxic light-sensitive compounds (photosensitizers) that are exposed selectively to light at a controlled wavelength, laser intensity, and irradiation time, whereupon they generate toxic reactive oxygen species (ROS) that target malignant and other diseased cells.
+Oxygen is thus required for activity, lowering efficacy in highly developed tumors and other hypoxic environments.
+Selective apoptosis of diseased cells is difficult due to the radical nature of ROS, but may be controlled for through membrane potential and other cell-type specific properties' effects on permeability or through photoimmunotherapy.
+In developing any phototherapeutic agent, the phototoxicity of the treatment wavelength should be considered.

-One of the treatments is using blue light with aminolevulinic acid for the treatment of actinic keratosis.
-This is not a U.S. FDA-approved treatment for acne vulgaris.
+Photodynamic cancer therapy

+Various cancer treatments utilizing PDT have been approved by the FDA.
+Treatments are available for actinic keratosis (blue light with aminolevulinic acid), cutaneous T-cell lymphoma, Barrett esophagus, basal cell skin cancer, esophageal cancer, non-small cell lung cancer, and squamous cell skin cancer (Stage 0).
+Photosensitizing agents clinically-approved or undergoing clinical trials for the treatment of cancers include Photofrin, Temoporfin, Motexafin lutetium, Palladium bacteriopheophorbide, Purlytin, and Talaporfin.
+Verteporfin is approved to treat eye conditions such as macular degeneration, myopia, and ocular histoplasmosis.
+Third-generation photosensitizers are currently in development, but none are yet approved for clinical trials.